stridecolossus/jove-blog/blog/part-3-cube/textures.md

 ### Component Layout

 As noted in the previous chapter the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coding the vertex attribute formats.
-However the necessary information is already implicit in the vertex components which just needs to be made explicit.
+However the necessary information is already implicit in the vertex components and just needs some supporting functionality to extract the relevant information.

 A new type is introduced to represent the data layout of some arbitrary object: